ivanchaer/beautiful-soup-sublime/README.md

 Beautiful Soup - plugin for Sublime Text 2
 ==========================================

-*Beautiful Soup beautifier for Sublime Text 2 plugin*
+This plugin allows to use the [Beautiful Soup beautifier](http://www.crummy.com/software/BeautifulSoup/) to indent html code with Sublime Text 2.

 The key binding "super+k, super+i" is set to trigger the plugin.